Best of the Rhine 2020 Saga River Cruise

 Cruise a scenic stretch of the Rhine this morning past a collection of fairy-tale castles and villages, and the impressive Lorelei Rock, before arriving for an afternoon in Koblenz.
 The city sits at the confluence of the Rhine and Moselle rivers and is an important centre for the wine industry.
 Stroll along the pretty riverside promenade, overlooked by the Festung Ehrenbreitstein citadel, which sits on a hill across the river.
 Work started on it in the 11th century and it was at the forefront of a succession of conflicts right through to the end of the First World War.
 Perhaps join an optional Koblenz tour which also visits the fortress, travelling to the summit by cable car.
 Depart later tonight and cruise overnight to Cologne.

-Arrive at lunchtime in Cologne, Germany's cultural capital.
-Enjoy an afternoon of exploring – don't miss the vast Gothic cathedral, started in 1248 to house the relics of the three Magi but not finally completed until 1880!
+A morning in Cologne provides the opportunity to visit one of Germany's most popular attractions, the vast Gothic cathedral, started in 1248 to house the relics of the three Magi but not finally completed until 1880!
 You can see the magnificent shrine to Caspar, Melchior and Balthasar – now among the patron saints of Cologne – behind the high altar.
-Depart later this evening and cruise towards Koblenz.
+Around lunchtime you'll leave for Amsterdam.